open/close all folders

 Whatever had happened had definitely changed him.
 His skin looked sallow and unhealthy.
 He walked slowly, like he was trudging through mud, and every now and then his body shook with a violent twitch.
 But he didn't look like the zombies Zak had seen in his dreams.
 He looked like he'd been ill, but he did not look like the walking dead.

 - The Mad Scientist creating the reanimation formula injected himself before he was killed, so he came back with his faculties intact, though he tended to spasm.
 He injected Zak with the formula and a poison, believing that the spasming was thanks to the death trauma and perhaps slipping into death during a coma instead of being more vigorously killed would eliminate that effect.
-When Zak came out of coma he denied the possibility that he was a zombie now, and he wasn't super-strong or immune to pain, but then again he didn't die yet, and now and then he twitched, very slightly.
+When Zak came out of his coma he denied the possibility that he was a zombie now, and he wasn't super-strong or immune to pain, but then again he hadn't died yet, and now and then he twitched, very slightly.

 - Scyldars in A.A.
 Attanasio's The Last Legends of Earth are mostly formed from vat-grown flesh and sculpted metal to form killing machines, but the inclusion of a human brain taken from a recently slain person and kept semi-alive pushes them into this trope.